Chiridotidae: Ossicles

 Ossicles are generally wheel-shaped with six spokes.
 Ossicles have rods, hooks, denticles, and miliary granules.
 Many have even developed elaborate wheel and anchor-shaped ossicles contained in the body wall.
 The denticles are located on the inner rim and complex hub of the ossicles.
 On the lower side of the ossicles the denticles branch to the lower side of the hub and it forms a star-shape in the center.
 In the genus Chiridota, the ossicles attached to the body wall often occur in small clusters that are adjacent to the radii.
 Some genera of Chiridotidae are thought to have lost their body wall ossicles independently.

 Hooks can only be found in three living genera of Chiridotidae: Taeniogyrus, Scoliorhapis, and Trochodota.
 In these genera, the ossicles are curved to form a loop, or eye.

 Wheel ossicles located in Chiridotidae contain numerous tiny teeth.
 For example, the Myriotrochid genus has teeth located in the inner margin and they can be either large and pronounced or completely absent.

 Calcareous Ring

 The calcareous ring is made up of many small plates bound together by connective tissues.
 The radial plates contain a deep notch on the upper side of the ring.
 In Chiridotidae the ring is composed of dense labyrinthic stereom, that is thickest in the center of the plate.
-The sterom in this family is more porous than other families of sea cucumber.
+The stereom in this family is more porous than other families of sea cucumber.

 The ring provides structural integrity in these animals by providing support to the pharynx, tentacles, water vascular system, and the radial nerve ring.
 Calcareous rings also serve as a point of insertion for the retractor muscle bands.

 The genus Gymnopipina has short anterior projections in the calcareous ring and a madreporite sitting at the end of the long stone canal that has allowed scientists to classify it in the family Chiridotidae.